streamingfast/firehose-ethereum/devel/sync-sepolia/README.md

 fireeth -c sync-sepolia.yaml start
 ```

-> **Note** If you want to start "fresh" again, stop current running instance, delete the folder `sf-data` and restart the command above.
+> **Note** If you want to start "fresh" again, stop current running instance, delete the folder `firehose-data` and restart the command above.

 It will take some time initially to properly synchronize the execution client and the consensus client, you should see in the logs line like: